open/close all folders

 - Freudian Trio: The Sylph Labyrinth trio, especially defined in the anime: Yuri is the impulsive one who gets the others into trouble; Precht is the meticulous one focused only on achieving their missions; and Warrod is the one who keeps the other two from getting killed.

-- Treasure Hunter: Yuri, Precht and Warrod started out as treasure hunters from Sylph Labyrinth, the same guild Fairy Tail would later confront at the Village of the Sun.
-Their search for one such treasure, the Sirius Jade, is what first brought them in contact with Mavis.
+- Treasure Hunter: Yuri, Precht, and Warrod started out as treasure hunters from Sylph Labyrinth, the same guild Fairy Tail would later confront at the Village of the Sun.
+Their search for one such treasure, the Sirius Orb, is what first brought them in contact with Mavis.

 - True Companions: The treasure hunters are already a tightly knit bunch by the time they meet Mavis, who ends up one of their closest companions later on.

 - Two Girls to a Team: Mavis and Zera, though it's later discovered that Zera is an illusion, making Mavis the only true female on the team.

 - Anti-Hero: He starts out as a selfish treasure hunter who is willing to manipulate a young girl for personal gain.
 However, he has a close circle of True Companions, and helps save innocent lives when the chips are down.
 Eventually, he evolves into a more traditional Hot-Blooded Shōnen hero.